Hole (band): Background

-Career
+History

 1989–1991: Early work and indie success

 In the months preceding the band's full formation, Love and Erlandson would write and record in the evenings at a rehearsal space in Hollywood, loaned to them by the Red Hot Chili Peppers; during the day, Love worked as a stripper to support the band and purchase amplifiers and their backline for live shows.
 Hole's first official rehearsal took place at Fortress Studios in Hollywood with Love, Erlandson and Lisa Roberts on bass.
-According to Erlandson, "these two girls show up dressed completely crazy, we set up and they said, "okay, just start playing something."
+According to Erlandson, "these two girls show up dressed completely crazy, we set up and they said, 'okay, just start playing something.'
 I started playing and they started screaming at the top of their lungs for two or three hours.
 Crazy lyrics and screaming.
-I said to myself, "most people would just run away from this really fast.
+I said to myself, 'most people would just run away from this really fast.'
 But I heard something in Courtney's voice and lyrics."
 Initially, the band had no percussion until Love met drummer Caroline Rue at a Gwar and L7 concert in Long Beach.
 The band subsequently recruited a third guitarist, Mike Geisbrecht.
 Hole's first show took place at Raji's, a small bar in Hollywood, in October 1989.
 By early 1990, Geisbrecht and Roberts had both left the band, which led to the recruitment of bassist Jill Emery.
 According to Caroline Rue, Love fired Roberts after she threatened a Long Beach club owner—the wife of mobster Eddie Nash—with a screwdriver when the club refused to pay them for their performance.

 Hole released their no wave-influenced debut single "Retard Girl" in April 1990, and followed it with "Dicknail" in 1991, released on Sympathy for the Record Industry and Sub Pop, respectively.
 According to disc jockey Rodney Bingenheimer, Love would often approach him at a Denny's on Sunset Blvd. where he went for coffee in the mornings, and convinced him to give "Retard Girl" airtime on his station KROQ-FM.